 10-years later, Tashi now bears responsibility for children like the one she once was, but grapples with understanding her past and future as she moves through teenage years.

-The film is now in post-production, projected to be finished by May.
+The film is now in post-production and is projected to be completed in late 2025.

 Kickstarter Trailer for the second film's post production and additional filming